-2.2.1.2.
-Minkébé National Park
+2.2.2.2.
+Minkebe National Park

-Minkébé National Park is located in the extreme northeast of Gabon covering some 753,500 ha.
-Minkébé was gazetted as a Forest Reserve in 1998, and the government upgraded its status to a PA in early 2000.
-Minkébé National Park itself was officially recognized by the GoG in August 2002.
-The park employs 47 people and its most recent management plan expired in 2018 (this plan will be updated as a part of the PFP project).
-IUCN recognized Minkébé as a critical conservation site and has been proposed as a World Heritage Site.
+Minkébé National Park is a national park in the extreme northeast of Gabon.
+It covers an area of 7,570 km2.
+Minkébé was gazetted as a Forest Reserve in 1998 as a result of proposals by IUCN and WWF while the approval of government to upgrade its status to a protected area was given in early 2000.
+The park was established as a provisional reserve in 2000 but the Minkébé National Park itself was officially recognized and established by the Gabonese government in August 2002.
+It is recognized as a critical site for conservation by the IUCN and has been proposed as a World Heritage Site.